Ganpatkakar/gkChart/README.md

 ### How do I install GKCharts?
 There are two different version of gkCharts :-
 1. For static website using gkchart.js file.
-  To install GKCharts you can download GkCharts library from our website https://ganpatkakar.github.io/GkCharts/ download   button.
+  To install GKCharts you can download GkCharts library from our website http://gkchart.com download button.
-  Then you have to add this JavaScript file to your HTML page and call our api "new GKChart({id: "stepChartComparision", data: stepChartComparision})" Examplesa are provided at https://ganpatkakar.github.io/GkCharts/.
+  Then you have to add this JavaScript file to your HTML page and call our api "new GKChart({id: "stepChartComparision", data: stepChartComparision})" Examples are provided at http://gkchart.com.

 2. For React/Angular/Vue js NPM package
   To use with npm package run command => npm i gk-chart